chenglou/react-motion/README.md

 ##### - willLeave?: (styleThatLeft: TransitionStyle) => ?Style
 Optional.
 Defaults to `() => null`. **The magic sauce property**.

-- `styleThatLeft`: the e.g. `{key: ..., data: ..., value: ...}` object from the `styles` array, identified by `key`, that was present during a previous render, and that is now absent, thus triggering the call to `willLeave`.
+- `styleThatLeft`: the e.g. `{key: ..., data: ..., style: ...}` object from the `styles` array, identified by `key`, that was present during a previous render, and that is now absent, thus triggering the call to `willLeave`.
+Note that the style property is exactly what you passed in `styles`, and is not interpolated.
+For example, if you passed a spring for `x` you will receive an object like `{x: {stiffness, damping, val, precision}}`.

 - Return: `null` to indicate you want the `TransitionStyle` gone immediately.
 A `Style` object to indicate you want to reach transition to the specified value(s) before killing the `TransitionStyle`.